-Attorney Richard McConathy will help you determine if you’re eligible to have your license reinstated and fight your license suspension.
+Attorney Richard McConathy will help you navigate the current Driver’s License Procedures and determine if you’re eligible to have your license reinstated and fight your license suspension.
 Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged DWI offense.

 If an individual is convicted of a DWI in Dallas, they can face driver’s license suspensions under Tex.
 Transp.
 Code § 521.344, depending on the type of DWI offense the alleged offender has been convicted of.